 Before I show them to you, though, let’s take a closer look at the upcoming Google popup update.

-The announced mobile algorithm change will come into effect on the 10th of January 2017.
+The announced mobile algorithm change came into effect on the 10th of January 2017.

-Luckily, the search giant has revealed quite a lot about their planned update.
+Luckily, the search giant has revealed quite a lot about the update.